anandanair/job-scraper/README.md

     *   **IMPORTANT**: Do not modify other variables in `config.py` as they are carefully calibrated to prevent rate limiting and potential account bans.
 Only edit the search queries and location parameters shown above.
     *   Commit the changes to your `config.py` file in your repository.

+8.  **Enable GitHub Actions:**
+    *   Go to the "Actions" tab in your forked GitHub repository.
+    *   You will see a message saying "Workflows aren't running on this repository".
+Click the "Enable Actions on this repository" button (or a similar prompt) to allow the scheduled workflows to run automatically.
+    *   Ensure all workflows listed (e.g., `scrape_jobs.yml`, `score_jobs.yml`, `job_manager.yml`) are enabled.
+If any are disabled, you may need to enable them individually.

 ## Automated Workflows

-Once the setup is complete, the GitHub Actions workflows defined in [workflows](.github/workflows/) are scheduled to run automatically:
+Once the setup is complete and GitHub Actions are enabled, the workflows defined in [workflows](.github/workflows/) are scheduled to run automatically:

 *   **`scrape_jobs.yml`**: Periodically scrapes new job postings from LinkedIn and CareersFuture based on your `config.py` settings and saves them to your Supabase database.
 *   **`score_jobs.yml`**: Periodically scores the newly scraped jobs and jobs with custom resumes against your parsed resume / custom resume and updates the scores in the database.